 Students at Austin Community College will be able to pursue associate degrees in fashion design and technical theater after the community college district’s board of trustees unanimously approved the new programs Jan.
 14.

-ACC already offers an associate degree in fashion marketing, and the campus opened a fashion incubator in 2018 with 7,500 square feet of space and a $13 million Gerber Technology manufacturing machine.
+ACC already offers an associate degree in fashion marketing, and the campus launched a fashion incubator project in 2018 with 7,500 square feet of space and a $13 million Gerber Technology manufacturing machine.
 Incubator director Nina Means said the students need technical skills as well as marketing skills to prepare for the workforce, according to documents from the marketing and fashion advisory meeting.

 “Without the higher level technical courses, they won’t be skilled enough to use the $13M of apparel technology we have in the Fashion Incubator,” Means said, according to the minutes.
 “We want them to be business savvy and able to make their product come to life with a high level of quality.”